 I see so many middle school students, even grade 8’s, who can’t mentally calculate something like 38 + 47.
 They try to ‘line them up’ mentally and then get lost trying to ‘carry over’.
 A numerate student understands that they can add the 30+40 and the 7+8 and then add those sums.

 This type of mental math is far easier on the working memory (which are not fully developed in our students) AND they help to build number sense because they are actually doing number arithmetic rather than digit arithmetic.
 This may seem like a small difference and, to a person with strong number sense, it is inconsequential but to students who are still developing number sense, it makes a big difference in how they develop their understanding of our number system.
 Our middle school students need a lot of work to develop a stronger understanding of our place value system as they often don’t really understand the connection (other than memorizing place value names).

 In previous years, we first taught them strategies and then used Trevor Calkin’s Power of Ten sheets and Greg Tang’s sheets and we tried to differentiate for students.
 These worked well for some students for sure but the problem we encountered was that some students needed to spend quite a bit of time on the basics as they seemed to not have much understanding of numbers other than counting, while others had memorized or had good conceptual understanding of these basics and flew through the sheets and were completed in a very short amount of time.
 How do we allow for the necessary understanding to be developed in those struggling learners while also challenging the rest of the class so they are learning too?

-This year our approach is going to differ; we are planning to use collaborative math teams (see this blog post and/or this webinar if you want to learn more about how to use math teams in your classroom) to explore the basics.
+This year our approach is going to differ; we are planning to use collaborative math teams (see this blog post) if you want to learn more about how to use math teams in your classroom) to explore the basics.